rahahahat/modsim-script/README.md

   - `yaml_configs`: This is the directory in which the biolerplate `.yaml` config files live which are used to generate `.yaml` files for simulation depending on type of benchmark: `neon|sve|sme` and vector length: `128|256|512|1024|2048`
   - `data_script.py`: This is the script itself.
   - `config.json`: This is JSON config file used by the script.
   - `modsim-a64fx-config.py`: This is SST `config.py` file used to run all simulations.
-During runtime the script pass cli arguments to this config file which are used to privode simulation parameters to `sstsimeng.simengcore`
+During runtime the script passes cli arguments to this config file which are used to provide simulation parameters to `sstsimeng.simengcore`
   - `requirements.txt`: script dependencies used by `pip`.

 ## Running the script